devzendo/transputer-emulator/README.md

 This is a portable, open source emulator of the 32-bit Inmos T414/T800/T801/T805 Transputer family, and a host/file I/O Server that interfaces it to a host OS, providing boot/debug/IO facilities.

-It runs on Apple macOS (From El Capitan to Mojave), Windows 10, CentOS 7.6, Ubuntu 16.04/18.04 and Raspbian Stretch.
+It runs on Apple macOS (From El Capitan to Catalina), Windows 10, CentOS 7.6, Ubuntu 16.04/18.04 and Raspbian Stretch.

 It is part of the [Parachute Project](https://devzendo.github.io/parachute).

 It is written in C++14 - the Raspbian Stretch distribution provides Clang 3.5.0, which does not support more recent C++ standards.

-(C) 2005-2020 Matt J. Gumbley
+(C) 2005-2022 Matt J. Gumbley
 matt.gumbley@devzendo.org
-@mattgumbley @devzendo
+Mastodon: @M0CUV@mastodon.radio
-http://devzendo.github.io/parachute
+Twitter: (abandoned) @mattgumbley @devzendo http://devzendo.github.io/parachute